jpvelez/restaurant_inspection_analysis/README.md

 **Why look at canvass inspections?**

-In order not to analyze biased inspection outcomes, I wanted to exclude every inspection that wasn't a routine.
+In order not to analyze biased inspection outcomes, I wanted to exclude every inspection that wasn't routine.
 The city performs a number of different inspections.
 For example, sanitarians  will sometimes fail a restaurant during a routine (or canvass) inspection, only to pass them a few days later after they've made necessary corrections.
 Including these inspections would inflate the inspection pass rate of restaurants in the dataset.